Application Periods

 For application instructions, please follow this guide.

-Provisional admission is based on a merit evaluation of GPA in the 4 prerequisite courses, a previously awarded degree, and CNA/ER Tech work experience as noted in the criteria below.
-Applicants meeting all admission criteria will be ranked on a point system.
-A maximum of 44 points will be awarded on the following criteria:
+courses, a previously awarded degree, and qualified work experience based on your desired application as noted in the criteria below.
+Applicants meeting all admission criteria will be

 Competitive ranking is based on a maximum of 44 points.
-In the rare case of multiple applicants with an identical number of points, selection will be randomized.
+In the rare case of multiple applicants with an identical number of points, the selection will be randomized.

 For example: If there is one slot left to fill and there are three applicants that are all competitively ranked with the same number of points, these three applicants will be randomized.
 The first applicant randomly drawn will fill the open slot.
 The remaining two applicants may have the option of becoming an alternate position holder for the Nursing Program if the opportunity arises.

-PLEASE NOTE: For the purposes of the Nursing Program, students that have taken either (or both) of the BIO prerequisites more than one time will have the letter grades from their first two attempts at the course(s) in the current seven-year period ONLY averaged to receive the final letter grade/points awarded for the course.
-The Nursing Department will average BIO grades ONLY.
+first two attempts at the course(s) in the current seven-year period ONLY averaged to receive the final letter grade/points awarded for the course.
+The Nursing